What is an HOA and How Do They Work?

 9. Does an HOA increase your property value?

 A well-run homeowners association often does increase property values.
-Studies suggest that homes with a solid HOA could sell on average by 5-6% more than a neighborhood without one.
+Studies suggest homes with a solid HOA could sell 5-6% more on average than in a neighborhood without one.

 10. How much is HOA insurance?